Docker-Daze/itu-minitwit/report/report.md

 #### Application

-The application is built using the .NET software framework.
+The application is built using .NET.
-The ASP.NET Core Identity package is used as the authentication system, to create and delete users, and secure password hashing.
+It uses ASP.NET Core Identity for authentication, and EF Core as the Object-Relational Mapper.
-Initially, we used SQLite as our DBMS but later switched to Prometheus.
+The initial database was based on SQLite, but later it was switched to PostgreSQL.
-In both cases, we utilized Entity Framework Core (EF Core) as our Object-Relational Mapper (ORM).
-For testing, we use NUnit as the primary testing framework, with Playwright layered on top for end-to-end testing.
+For testing, NUnit is used as the primary testing framework, with Playwright layered on top for end-to-end testing.
 To handle API calls from the simulator, we use the ASP.NET Core MVC framework to create API controllers that process HTTP requests.
 As a software quality measure, we use SonarQube, specifically integrating their service via a GitHub workflow.
 SonarQube tracks security, reliability, maintainability, test coverage, and code duplications.
 As a further software quality measure,